-Below is the SAQA EMPLOYMENT EQUITY statistics in the 2020/21 financial year.
-This will change after the restructure.
+Below is the SAQA EMPLOYMENT EQUITY statistics for June 2021.
 Notes to the table below:

-The Employment Equity Plan (Target) is based on the National EAP for Top, Senior and Professional levels.
+^{}The Employment Equity Plan (Target) is based on the National EAP for Top, Senior and Professional levels.
 The provincial EAP is applicable for Skilled, Semi-Skilled and Unskilled levels, according to Statistics SA.